 NEW ORLEANS ARCHITECTURE: CREOLE STYLE

 New Orleans, a city in Louisiana, is renowned for its vibrant nightlife, lively music scene, and exceptional cuisine, reflecting its rich history of diverse cultures, including French, African, and American influences.
 Oh, and I cannot leave out the Mardi Gras, street parties, costumed parades, and the list can go on for miles.
-I enjoyed the bold and colorful architecture, eye-catching courtyards, light-filled galleries, and intricate details that adorn every inch of this extraordinary and captivating place.
+I enjoyed the bold, colorful architecture, eye-catching courtyards, light-filled galleries, and intricate details that adorn every inch of this extraordinary, captivating place.
 With that said, I am thrilled because I captured fantastic pictures, and even now, when I look back at them, I relive my trip all over again.

 New Orleans architecture can range from Creole Cottages (1790-1850) to American (1820-1850), Creole Townhouses (1788-mid-1800s), Raised Center-Hall Cottages (1803-1870), Shotgun Houses (1850-1910), double Gallery Houses (1820-1850), and more.
 I was amazed by the American and Creole Townhouses.